Updated April 24, 2020.

 Facts: Covid-19 is caused by a new, entirely different virus than the flu and thus requires a separate vaccine.
 While a vaccine is in development, known medications are ineffective in preventing or treating Covid-19.
 While it may not protect you from Covid-19, the flu vaccine still plays a vital role in protecting you and others from getting the flu.

 Misconception: Antimalarial drugs, such as chloroquine and hydroxychloroquine, have been proven to be effective against coronavirus

 Facts: Researchers are rushing to study the ability of a wide range of drugs to fight the coronavirus.
-Hydroxychloroquine is one of these and does show potential.
-In fact, the FDA recently approved it for emergency use in hospitalized patients with the hope that there will be benefit.
+Hydroxychloroquine is one of the many under investigation.
+While the FDA recently approved it for emergency use in hospitalized patients, however, the agency has warned consumers against taking the drug outside of a hospital or clinical trial setting after serious poisoning and deaths were reported.
+The FDA said it became aware of reports of serious heart rhythm problems in patients who were treated with both malaria drugs.
+It also warned physicians against prescribing the drugs for Covid-19 outside of a hospital.
 Whether this practice is truly safe and effective, and who will have the greatest chance to benefit, has yet to be proven with scientific research.
-The medicine is also not approved for use in patients who are not hospitalized.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, Portland, the San Francisco Bay Area, Seattle, and Washington, DC.